 Chanting

 St. Mary features a program in Byzantine chanting, adhering to its goal of presenting and preserving important traditions of Orthodox liturgical music.
 The program includes lessons in chanting in which participants learn how to read Byzantine “neume” notation; chant monophonically and accompany beautiful melodies with the characteristic background drone—ison; and understand the relationship between musical phrasing and the meaning of the text.
 Byzantine chanting can be heard in some of the services, such as at Matins, Vespers and during Holy Week.
-For more information, please contact Anna at caraveli@cox.net.
+A formal class is organized by Subdeacon Nicholas Jones on Monday evenings from 7:00-8:00 for Advanced and 8:00-9:00 p.m. for Beginners.
+For more information, please contact Subdeacon Nicholas or visit www.byzantinechant.org.

 Choir

 St. Mary has a strong tradition of educating our flock!
 Our littlest flock is no exception!
 From September through May, we offer Church School for grades K-12 following Divine Liturgy.
 Classes are divided by grade groups and team led by two very dedicated teachers in each classroom.
-Father David and our Church School Superintendent, Dr. Jonathan Jacobson, help guide the teachers and parents to build a strong foundation for our youth in the Orthodox Faith and Biblical knowledge.
-Newcomers are encouraged for their child to attend!
+Father David and our Church School Coordinators, Mrs. Lerner and Mrs. Liu, help guide the teachers and parents to build a strong foundation for our youth in the Orthodox Faith and Biblical knowledge.
+Visitors are encouraged for their child to attend!

 F.A.C.E.T.S